 The Economic Hardship Grant is available to new students enrolling on or after March 26, 2020 in one of the programs designated for participation in the Economic Hardship Grant for a class start occurring in April or May 2020.
 The Economic Hardship Grant is not available to re-enrolling or re-entering students.
 The amount of an Economic Hardship Grant is \$1,000, which will be applied to an eligible student's account as a tuition credit after the student has been activated.
-For a list of the programs designated for participation in the Economic Hardship Grant program or to obtain additional information, contact the Student Finance Department.
+For a list of the programs designated for participation in the Economic Hardship Grant or to obtain additional information, contact the Student Finance Department.

-- Page 13: The Academic Achievement Scholarship eligibility criteria has been updated to reflect that the student will need to have graduated high school in 2014 or later. - Page 13: The Financial Need definition within the New Career Success Scholarship criteria has been revised.
-Financial Need means the Total Income reflected on the student's Institutional Student Information Report (ISIR) is less than or equal to the most recent National Median Household Income as published by the U.S. Census Bureau. - Page 15: The Campus High School Scholarship has been discontinued. - Page 15: Medical Assisting equipment may include: exam tables, phlebotomy chairs, microscopes, EKG machines, X-ray equipment, otoscopes/ophthalmoscopes with thermometers, blood pressure cuff sets, skeletons, defibrillators, and stethoscopes.
+- Page 15: The Academic Achievement Scholarship eligibility criteria has been updated to reflect that the student will need to have graduated high school in 2014 or later. - Page 15: The Campus High School Scholarship has been discontinued. - Page 15: The Financial Need definition within the New Career Success Scholarship criteria has been revised.
+Financial Need means the Total Income reflected on the student's Institutional Student Information Report (ISIR) is less than or equal to the most recent National Median Household Income as published by the U.S. Census Bureau. - Page 22: The Campus is no longer enrolling students in the Cosmetology Diploma Program. - Page 25: The Campus is no longer enrolling students in the Medical Billing and Coding Diploma Program. - Page 30: The first paragraph of the program description for the Medical Assisting Associate of Applied Science degree program has been amended to read as follows: